ZNEGGE-SDK/magichome/README.md

 # MagicHomePythonAPI

-## This API is used to support home assistant use
+## This API is used to support home assistant .If you have other special needs, please contact us.